-In this paper we have proposed two strategies to guide domain relaxation in the instantiationbased approach for solving SMT(NIA) [26].
+In this paper we have proposed two strategies to guide domain relaxation in the instantiation-based approach for solving SMT(NIA) [11].
 Both are based on computing minimal models with respect to a cost function, respectively, the number of violated artificial domain bounds, and the distance with respect to the artificial domains.
 The results of comparing them with other techniques show their potential.
 Moreover, we have developed an algorithm for Max-SMT(NIA) building upon the first of these approaches, and have shown its impact on the application of Max-SMT(NIA) to program termination.

 As for future work, several directions for further research can be considered.
-Regarding the algorithmics, it would be interesting to look into different cost functions following the minimal-model-guided framework proposed here.
+Regarding the algorithmics, it would be interesting to look into different cost functions following the minimal-model-guided framework proposed here, as well as alternative ways for computing those minimal models (e.g., by means of minimal correction subsets [33]).
 On the other hand, one of the shortcomings of our instantiation-based approach for solving Max-SMT/SMT(NIA) is that unsatisfiable instances that require non-trivial non-linear reasoning cannot be captured.
-In this context, the integration of real-goaled CAD techniques adapted to SMT [19] appears to be a promising line of work.
+In this context, the integration of real-goaled CAD techniques adapted to SMT [28] appears to be a promising line of work.

 Another direction for future research concerns applications.
-So far we have applied Max-SMT(NIA) to array invariant generation [27] and termination proving [34].
+So far we have applied Max-SMT(NIA) to array invariant generation [31] and termination proving [30].
 Other problems in program analysis where we envision the Max-SMT(NIA) framework could help in improving the state-of-the-art are, e.g., the analysis of worst-case execution time and the analysis of non-termination.
 Also, so far we have only considered sequential programs.
 The extension of Max-SMT-based techniques to concurrent programs is a promising line of work with a potentially high impact in the industry.